AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/RunningProblems.rst

 Checking Conservation
 ---------------------

-IAMR has the option to sum up the total mass (and a few other quantites) at a user-defined interval.
+IAMR has the option to sum up the total mass (and a few other quantities) at a user-defined interval.

 +-------------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                         | Description                                                           |   Type      | Default      |